biodiversitydata-se/mol-data/rdocs/_build/html/_sources/index.rst.txt

   :file: tables/md5sums.csv
   :header-rows: 0

-The above should also work on a Linux machine, but Windows users may need to install some application to compress files to \*.gz format, and refer to the following `Microsoft article on md5 generation <https://support.microsoft.com/en-gb/help/889768/how-to-compute-the-md5-or-sha-1-cryptographic-hash-values-for-a-file>`_.
+The *md5sum* command should work similarly on a Linux machine, but Windows users may need to install some application to compress files to \*.gz format, and refer to the following `Microsoft article on md5 generation <https://support.microsoft.com/en-gb/help/889768/how-to-compute-the-md5-or-sha-1-cryptographic-hash-values-for-a-file>`_.

 Step 4b: Upload read files to ENA
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~